I’m gonna be honest with y’all here: I was having a pretty rough time recently.

 Final thought: I hope this post helps you feel happier!
 Try one (or a few) of these suggestions and let me know how you feel in the comments!
 And let me know if you have any other suggestions!
 Just remember that we all go through hard times and it will get better. 💖

-What’s something that helps you feel happier when you’re upset?
+What’s something that helps you feel happier right now when you’re upset?
 Let’s chat in the comments!